 Make traditional blackberry - Individual fruit jam tarts

 Sweet blackberry jam tarts instantly bring back childhood memories, and summers spent in your grandmother's kitchen or holidays in the south of France.
-These indulgent desserts take it to an extra level though, with crumbly, buttery shortcrust pastry and a delicious 100% pure fruit spread filling.
+These indulgent desserts take it to an extra level though, with crumbly, buttery shortcrust pastry and a delicious sugar-free fruit jam filling.

 Enjoy these on their own, fresh from the oven with a pot of tea – or for an even more indulgent treat, serve for dessert with a scoop of gorgeous, creamy mascarpone cheese.

 Variations: try this recipe with different fillings - strawberry jam or peach and apricot - serve with fresh fruit

 In a large bowl, combine flour, sugar and salt.
 Begin to add cold butter to the mixture, either by hand or using a food processor.